 Minnesota Accountable Health Model - State Innovation Model Grant

-In February 2013 the Center for Medicare and Medicaid Innovation (CMMI) awarded Minnesota a State Innovation Model (SIM) testing grant of over $45 million to use across a three-year period ending October 2016.
+In February 2013 the Center for Medicare and Medicaid Innovation (CMMI) awarded Minnesota a State Innovation Model (SIM) testing grant of over $45 million to use across a four and a half year period ending December 2017.
 As a joint effort between the Department of Health (MDH) and the Department of Human Services (DHS) with support from Governor Mark Dayton’s office, Minnesota will use the grant money to test new ways of delivering and paying for health care using the Minnesota Accountable Health Model framework.
 The goal of this model is to improve health in communities, provide better care, and lower health care costs.

 The Minnesota Accountable Health Model expands patient-centered, team-based care through service delivery and payment models that support integration of medical care, behavioral health, long-term care and community prevention services.
 Accomplished by building on Minnesota's current Integrated Health Partnership (IHP) demonstration, the model uses IHPs to adopt Accountable Care Organization (ACO) style contracts with providers to better coordinate care.
 Minnesota Accountable Health Model activities also build on a strong foundation of service delivery and payment reform models in Minnesota that support secure exchange of clinical data across settings, a system of statewide quality reporting and measurement for healthcare providers, and strong systems for coordinated care through the multi-payer Health Care Home and evolving Behavioral Health Home initiatives.